Privacy Notice for EGA Data Access Committee Account

 The data controller will use your personal data for the following purposes:

-- To create anonymous usage statistics
+- To create anonymous usage statistics (from number of DACs, datasets per DAC).

 4. Who will have access to your personal data?